 November 27, 2017 - Yonder

 If you’ve ever been to Mexico, you already know the country is full of beautiful beaches, vibrant culture, delicious food, and so much more.
-For many, the main cities that come to mind when they think of Mexico are Cancun, Cabo San Lucas, Cozumel…the classic beach spots that are among the most popular, and for good reason – they’re truly gorgeous and can be a whole lot of fun!
+For many, the main cities that come to mind when they think of Mexico are Cancun, Cabo San Lucas, Cozumel…the classic waterfront spots that are among the most popular, and for good reason – they’re truly gorgeous and can be a whole lot of fun!
 But we know of a handful of spots that are off the beaten track that you might want to check out, especially if you’re looking for something a little more low key and a lot less populated.

 Here are our favorite hidden gems in Mexico:

 If vacationing at a beautiful Mexican oceanfront without the throng of partygoers interests you, look no further.
 Yelapa will meet your destination needs.
 Called Mexico’s “last authentic beach town” by some, it remains generally unpopulated.
 This may be because you can only get there by boat.
 This means you will need to either take a water taxi or hire a private boat to get there.
 Once you arrive, you won’t find any chain restaurants, hotels, or shops in Yelapa.
 You will find relatively secluded beaches, authentic Mexican dining and accommodations, and the perfect place to relax on your visit.
 You’ll be happy to know that if you plan on staying at an Airbnb or vacation rental during your stay, travel insurance could cover you —here’s what you need to know though.
 There are also plenty of resorts to choose from!